 66. Make your garden design child-friendly

-If you've got very young children, it's worth considering garden ideas for kids, choosing hard landscaping, surfaces, plants and play structures to create a space that not only suits your family now, but will be future-proofed, too.
+If you've got very young children, it's worth considering garden ideas for little ones, choosing hard landscaping, surfaces, plants and play structures to create a space that not only suits your family now, but will be future-proofed, too.

 67. Go to town on your front garden, too